This is what started it all.

 Look...BDNF is written all over the research for anxiety.

-It's a primary support system for serotonin function which is how SSRI's (effexor, lexapro, etc) work.
+It's a primary support system for serotonin function which is how SSRIs (Effexor, Lexapro, etc) work till they build tolerance!

 BDNF repairs serotonin neurons and serotonin spurs BDNF activity!